 "From concerts to recitals to informal engagements, Cello Fury emerged as a badass force, one which in 2009 performed for 60,000 sports fans as

 Cello Fury performs original progressive rock music.
-Email firstname.lastname@example.org for more information.
+Visit www.cellofury.com for to listen to excerpts, or email email@example.com for more information.